Skip to main content

 MuleSoft, part of Salesforce since 2018, has established itself as the standard platform for enterprise integration.
 According to MarketsandMarkets, the global API management market is projected to reach $127 billion by 2028 — driven primarily by the demand for AI-ready infrastructure.

-The critical connection: AI agents can only work as well as the data they can access.
-Without a robust integration layer, agents remain isolated and produce unreliable results.
-This is where MuleSoft becomes a critical component.
+The critical connection is straightforward: AI agents can only work as well as the data they can actually reach.
+Without a robust integration layer, agents remain isolated, access incomplete information, and produce unreliable results.
+This is exactly where MuleSoft becomes a critical component.
+The platform not only connects systems but creates the foundation for agents to interact with enterprise data, processes, and actions in a controlled way.

 New Features 2026